co-demos/apiviz-frontend/_posts/2019-05-06-backoffice.md

     - set up your navbar ;
     - set up your footer ;

-1. save your configuration ;
+1. save your configuration.
+You should immediatly see the result.

 ## (optional) redeploy